DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Method

 For the network $\Phi$, we experiment with two diffusion architectures, SD and DiT.
 The SD model is a UNet with several transformer blocks $l=1,2,\dots,L$ operating at different spatial resolutions $(h_l,w_l)$.
 It is conditioned on a textual prompt encoded using CLIP~\cite{radford2021learning}.
 At each UNet block $l$, a self-attention layer generates spatial queries, keys and values $Q_l,K_l,V_l \in \mathbb{R}^{C_l\times h_l\times w_l}$ at resolution $(h_l,w_l)$.
-In order to inject the source image $y$ as a condition, we follow~\cite{cao_2023_masactrl, weng2023consistent123} and encode $y$ utilizing the same SD encoder.
-Then, the keys and values $K_l^y,V_l^y$ for image $y$ are used to replace the keys and values $K_l,V_l$ for the generated image $x$, thus turning self-attention in cross-attention.
-In order to encode the drags $\mathcal{D}$, we consider a drag encoder $F_l(\mathcal{D}) \in \mathcal{R}^{C_l\times h_l\times w_l}$ outputting an encoding of the drags at a resolution compatible with block $l$ in the transformer.
+In order to inject the source image $y$ as a condition, we follow~\cite{cao_2023_masactrl, weng2023consistent123} and pass $y$ (without adding noise to it) through the same network $\Phi$.
+Then, the keys and values $K_l^y,V_l^y$ from image $y$ are used to replace the keys and values $K_l,V_l$ for the generated image $x$, thus turning self-attention into cross attention between the noised image and the clean reference image $y$.
+In order to encode the drags $\mathcal{D}$, we consider a drag encoder $F_l(\mathcal{D}) \in \mathcal{R}^{C_l\times h_l\times w_l}$ outputting an encoding of the drags at the resolution compatible with transformer block $l$.
 These features are concatenated along the channel dimension to the input of each transformer block.
-The transformer layers are modified to handle the additional input channels, zero-initializing~\cite{zhang23adding} the corresponding model weights.
+The transformer layers are modified to handle the additional input channels, zero-initializing the corresponding model weights.

 The DiT model has several attention blocks at the same latent resolution.
-For each block, we follow~\cite{peebles2023scalable} and inject the (tokenized) drag encoding via a token-wise adaLN-Zero block~\cite{perez2018film}.
-We defer the details to \cref{sec:supp-implement}.
+For each block, we follow~\cite{peebles2023scalable} and inject the (tokenized) drag encoding via a token-wise adaLN-zero block~\cite{perez2018FiLM}.
+We defer the details to the sup.~mat.